luqmaansalie/marsrovertechchallenge/README.md

 py marsrovertechchallenge.py

 Assumptions:
-The plateau is a sphere
-Rovers cannot be placed where a rover currently is Rovers cannot move into one another
+The plateau is a sphere, rovers cannot be placed where a rover currently is, and rovers cannot move into one another